-First ultracold freezers (on right) at the NSRL Although the majority of the samples in the GRC are frozen, the collection also contains non-frozen genetic samples such as karyotype slides, whole blood, tissues in lysis buffer, and isolated DNA and RNA, each maintained by methods appropriate for their preservation.
-The frozen tissues collection previously was housed in ultracold -80°C freezers, but the GRC was improved to a state-of-the-art liquid nitrogen (LN2) storage facility beginning in 2015.
-Currently, the GRC houses its 470,000+ genetic samples in six LN2 freezers, seven -80°C freezers for samples not suitable for liquid nitrogen, and various other storage units for non-frozen samples, making it the second largest biorepository of its kind in terms of total samples, and one of the few such collections utilizing LN2 storage.
+-80°C freezers for samples not suitable for liquid nitrogen, and various other storage units for non-frozen samples, making it the second largest biorepository of its kind in terms of total samples, and one of the few such collections utilizing LN2 storage.

 The NSRL collects more mammalian tissue types (8 to 13 different tissues per individual) than any other similar collection, thus expanding the research potential of the collection.
-Through the NSRL's loan program, these samples are available for research by TTU and non-TTU researchers worldwide.
+Through the NSRL's loan program, GRC samples are available for research by TTU and non-TTU researchers worldwide.
 This collection also is mammal-centric, with about 95% of its samples being mammalian in nature; however, samples obtained from birds, invertebrates, and other taxonomic groups also are represented.
 Further, the addition of the Wolcott Wound Care Collection (microbiome samples obtained from human wounds) has broadened the research capacity of the NSRL.
-Dr. Baker remained Curator of the Genetic Resources Collection until his retirement in 2015, at which time Dr. Caleb D. Phillips was appointed as Curator (see Appendix B: Current Staff Profiles).
+Dr. Baker remained Curator of the Genetic Resources Collection until his retirement in 2015, at which time Dr. Caleb D. Phillips was appointed as Curator (see Appendix B: Staff Profiles).

-Also important to the university, the state of Texas, and the worldwide scientific community, the Invertebrate Zoology Collection of the NSRL holds an estimated 4.6 million specimens.
+Also important to the university, the state of Texas, and the worldwide scientific community, the Invertebrate Zoology Collection of the NSRL holds an estimated 4.6 million specimens (Figs. 6, 7).
 It is the largest collection of any type held by the Museum, and it is the 3rd largest invertebrate collection in Texas.
 It contains especially significant collections of ants, medical and veterinary parasites, arachnids, rare species of beetles and butterflies confiscated by the US Fish and Wildlife Service, endangered cave spiders, a large collection of economically important species, and specimens collected in Texas national and state parks.
-The Invertebrate Zoology collection has a complex history, with components of the collection at times transferred to the purview of other departments on campus, before later returning to the NSRL facility.
-From the beginning, the Invertebrate Zoology collection focused on the arachnids and the cave fauna of the southwestern US and Mexico.
-By 1977, the collection contained an estimated 250,000 specimens of 100,000 species.
-Collection data for nearly 200,000 specimens is currently available online.
-Notable TTU faculty, curators, and staff that helped
+Collection data for more than 200,000 specimens are currently available online.